LeiRui/card/readme.md

 IoTDB > create timeseries root.sgcc.wf03.wt01.temperature with datatype=FLOAT,encoding=RLE
 ```

-It is worth noting that when in the CRATE TIMESERIES statement the encoding method conflicts with the data type, the system will give the corresponding error message as shown below:
+It is worth noting that when in the CRATE TIMESERIES statement the encoding method conflicts with the data type, the system will give the corresponding error prompt as shown below:
 ```
 IoTDB> create timeseries root.ln.wf02.wt02.status WITH DATATYPE=BOOLEAN, ENCODING=TS_2DIFF
 error: encoding TS_2DIFF does not support BOOLEAN